BEST WESTERN PLUS Sterling Hotel & Suites

 Located in Mooresville – just north of Charlotte – Kyle Busch Inc. is a 77,000 square foot facility acting as the headquarters for some of the biggest names in NASCAR.
 Kyle Busch Inc. has helped produce multiple NASCAR Camping World Struck Series championships.

 Race fans can visit the Kyle Busch shop Monday through Friday and view the interworking of the Kyle Busch Toyota truck team.
 The high-tech, environmentally friendly facility houses a 2,000 square foot gift shop as well.

 The natural flora and fauna inhabiting the preserve, includes birds, reptiles, amphibians and mammals, totaling more than 175 species.
 The variety of spring wild flowers includes the federally endangered, Schweinitz's Sunflower.
 Continue your exploration of the preserve on one of the nine hiking trails, ranging from easy to moderate.
 Let the kids run off some energy at one of the playgrounds, while setting up a picnic lunch.
-Stay close to the preserve, in one of the several Best Western hotels in the North Carolina Mountains.

 Located in the town of Mooresville – otherwise known as the motorsports capital of the U.S. – the Memory Lane Motorsports and Historical Automotive Museum offers an excellent glimpse into the humble beginnings of the American automobile.
 The museum primarily features over 150 exhibits any self-proclaimed motor head will surely enjoy.